-On September 28th, PBM received a letter from Katherine St James, Project Assessment Director, which stated: "Thank you for your emails of August 24 and September 14, 2020 addressed to the Honourable George Heyman, Minister of Environment and Climate Change Strategy, regarding the Morrison project.
-I have been asked to respond on his behalf.
-In your email, you asked for clarification on the EAO's view on whether the proposed project is in the headwaters of the Skeena.
-As Mr. Braun stated in his letter of August 20, with respect, this is not material to the provision of draft Supplemental Application Information Requirements (SAIR).
-Any disagreement on this fine point does not prevent Pacific Booker Minerals (PBM) from providing a satisfactory draft SAIR that would permit the further assessment ordered by the Ministers to proceed.
-However, in an effort to put this issue to rest, I provide the following.
-As described in the Morrison Environmental Assessment Report (2012) and the Reasons for Decision (2012), the EAO understands the project to be located in the headwaters of the Skeena River.
-You also asked for clarification on whether the correct reference is Morrison Creek or Morrison River.
-In this case, the name in the
+On September 28th, 2020 PBM received a letter from Katherine St James, Project Assessment Director, which stated: "Thank you for your emails of August 24 and September 14, 2020 addressed to the Honourable George Heyman, Minister of Environment and Climate Change Strategy, regarding the Morrison project.
+I have been asked to respond on his behalf."
+She confirmed that the "headwaters of the Skeena River" label was "as described in the Morrison Environmental Assessment Report (2012) and the Reasons for Decision (2012), the EAO understands the project to be located in the headwaters of the Skeena River.
+She also referred to this saying "any disagreement on this fine point does not prevent PBM from providing a satisfactory draft SAIR.
+This letter can be found at: